 Squamous cell cancer (SCC) accounts for approximately 85% of vaginal cancer cases.
 SCC initially spreads superficially within the vaginal wall and later invades the paravaginal tissues and the parametria.
 Distant hematogenous metastases occur most commonly in the lungs, and less frequently in liver, bone, or other sites.
 SCC of the vagina is associated with a high rate of infection with oncogenic strains of human papillomavirus (HPV) and has many risk factors in common with SCC of the cervix.[6,7,8] HPV infection has also been described in a case of vaginal adenocarcinoma.

 Approximately 5% to 10% of cases of vaginal cancers are adenocarcinomas.
 A rare form of adenocarcinoma (clear cell carcinoma, described below) occurs in association with in utero exposure to diethylstilbestrol (DES), with a peak incidence at young ages (less than 30 years).
 However, adenocarcinomas that are not associated with DES exposure occur primarily during postmenopausal years.

-Clear cell adenocarcinomas are rare and occur most often in patients less than 30 years of age who have a history of in utero exposure to diethylstilbestrol (DES).
+The association between the clear cell carcinomas and in utero exposure to DES was first reported in 1971.
 The incidence of this disease, which is highest for those exposed during the first trimester, peaked in the mid-1970s, reflecting the use of DES in the 1950s.
-Young women with a history of in utero DES exposure should prospectively be followed carefully to diagnose this disease at an early stage.
-In women who have been carefully followed and well-managed, the disease is highly curable.
+It is extremely rare now.
+However, women with a known history of in utero DES exposure should be carefully followed for this tumor.